crockeo/pep-427-rs/README.md

 This repo is named after the historical spec [PEP-0427](https://peps.python.org/pep-0427/), but it is implemented based on the [up-to-date spec](https://packaging.python.org/en/latest/specifications/binary-distribution-format/).

-It targets the following features:
+It includes the following features:

-- Wheel name parsing
+- Wheel name parsing.
-- `WHEEL` file parsing
+- `WHEEL` file parsing.

+Targeted features which are not yet implemented:

-- `METADATA` file parsing
+- `METADATA` file parsing.
+- `RECORD` file parsing.
+- Opening `.whl` files to allow parsing w/o fully unpacking the file.

-This library does not support installing wheels.
+This library does not and will not support installing wheels.

 ## Usage